titinko/utsu/README.md

 First, you'll need to make sure you computer runs Java.
 You can download the latest Java engine [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ![Here's what the download page should look like.](images/java_screenshot.png) You'll need Java 8, not Java 7 or Java 9, and you'll want a JRE, not a JDK.

+NOTE FOR LINUX USERS: You'll need to download [Oracle Java](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) as Utsu does not work with the default OpenJDK.

 Next, download the Utsu executable as a ZIP from the [releases page](https://github.com/titinko/utsu/releases/tag/0.1.1).